chroniceel93/DataVisualization/README.md

 To enter the virtual environment, run `. venv/bin/activate`, and to exit simply type `deactivate` at any time.

-Once you've entered the virtual environment, we will first install the required python packages:
+Once you've entered the virtual environment, we will first install the required python packages using `pip install`:

 ```
 flask
 wheel (needed to compile some c++ interface code)
-flask-mysqldb
+mysql-connector-python
 ```

 Finally, we need to get the Flask debug server running.